anorthall/discord-tail-bot/README.md

 with another backslash, as shown in the example above.

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the GNU GPLv3 license.
 See the LICENSE file for more information.